Panorama Towers

 Panorama Towers is a high-rise condominium complex located in Paradise, Nevada.
 Developed by Laurence Hallier and Andrew Sasson, the $600 million aqua-blue glass 635-unit complex sits on 8.5 acre on Dean Martin Drive and is centrally located across from the Las Vegas Strip 1/4 mi from CityCenter.

 The complex consists of two towers, completed in 2006 and 2007.
-A third tower was completed in 2008, and was later rebranded as The Martin in 2011.
-A fourth tower had been planned, but was never built.
+A third tower was completed in 2008 and was later rebranded as The Martin in 2011.
+A fourth tower had been planned but was never built.

 History

 Panorama Towers was announced on September 7, 2003, as a business venture between partners Andrew Sasson and Laurence Hallier, who owned Sasson/Hallier Development LLC.
 The project was announced as a 250-unit condominium complex that would stand 30 stories high and would be built on 10.5 acre of land.
 Las Vegas-based architecture firm Klai Juba was hired to design the project.
 Klai Juba's iconic aqua-blue glass towers have been nominated and won numerous awards from the design, construction and excellence service of the complex.
-Among the many honors was The Best of Las Vegas' architecture award by the editors of the Las Vegas Review-Journal, and "High-Rise of the Year" by the Community Associations Institute.
-Sasson described the target clientele as local residents who enjoy high-end design and the ideal central location of being only a block from the heart of the Las Vegas Strip, which he labeled as Las Vegas' beachfront.
+Among the many honours, was The Best of Las Vegas' architecture award by the editors of the Las Vegas Review-Journal, and "High-Rise of the Year" by the Community Associations Institute.
+Sasson described the target clientele as local residents who enjoy high-end design, and the ideal central location of being only a block from the heart of the Las Vegas Strip, which he labeled as Las Vegas' beachfront.
 The project was named for its panoramic views of the Las Vegas Strip and of Red Rock Canyon.

 Sales for a second tower had begun by July 2004.
 By September 2004, construction was underway on one of the towers.
 That month, a 35-story third tower, standing 500 ft tall, was approved by Clark County.
 The third tower would be slightly smaller than the other two towers, with only 250 units compared to 350 for the others.
 The second tower was scheduled to begin construction in January 2005, with construction on the third tower scheduled to begin six months later.
 During construction, actors Leonardo DiCaprio and Tobey Maguire purchased units at Panorama Towers.
 DiCaprio also attended the groundbreaking ceremony, held in October 2004.

 Construction on the first two towers was underway in April 2005, at which point a lawsuit was filed against The Related Companies by Sasson/Hallier.
 The two companies had previously negotiated a possible joint venture for the Panorama Towers project, and Sasson/Hallier provided various database information – including contracts, financials, and marketing information – to Related as part of the negotiations.
 Ultimately, negotiations failed, and Sasson/Hallier alleged that Related kept the database information to develop and market its proposed Icon condominium project.